 "I tried several online dating sites over a period of about two years and I liked Match.com the best.
-The site is easy to use, the communication features and settings are convenient - and, most importantly, I felt that the quality of the people I was matched with was much higher than sites like OKCupid or PlentyofFish."
+The site is easy to use, the communication features and settings are convenient--and, most importantly, I felt that the quality of the people I was matched with was much higher than sites like OKCupid or PlentyofFish."

 Of course, with the level of quality that Match.com aims for, you can bet the price is going to be higher.
 Once you move into a paid subscription, you will find yourself choosing between three payment plans, all of which are paid up front:

 As you can probably see, the longer you commit for, the less you end up paying on an average monthly basis.
 This is great if you're already sold on the site.
 But what if you're not sure it's going to be what you want?
 What if you are still looking around for a dating site and aren't ready to lay down the money?

 Unfortunately, most of the complaints issued with the BBB against Match.com are from members who paid for one of the plans above, only to fall out of love with the service shortly thereafter.
 They are usually unable to obtain a refund since they had already committed to specific time period.